What Is the Legal Process for Contesting a Termination of a Medicaid Contract?

 As to likelihood of success, obviously, it depends on your particular facts.
 Was the third-party auditor really actually wrong in its audit denials?
 Does your documentation actually meet compliance requirements.
 Remember, just because the auditor believes that your documents are not compliant, does not mean your documents are actually noncompliant.
 But likelihood of success rests primarily in your facts/documents.
 Your attorney should be able to be more specific.

-Posted on June 21, 2013, in Administrative Law Judge, CCME, DHHS, Division of Medical Assistance, Harassment, Health Care Providers and Services, Injunctions, Lawsuit, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Contracts, North Carolina, Not in Good Standing, Prepayment Review, Provider Medicaid Contracts, Regulatory Audits, Termination of Medicaid Contract and tagged Administrative Law Judge, Appeals of Terminations, Audit, CCME, DHHS, Division of Medical Assistance, Health care, Health care provider, Liability Insurance, Medicaid, Motions to Stay, North Carolina, North Carolina Department of Health and Human Services, Not in Good Standing, Preliminary Injunction, Prepayment, Prepayment Review, Temporary Restraining Order, termination of Medicaid contracts, TRO.
+Posted on June 21, 2013, in Administrative Law Judge, CCME, Division of Medical Assistance, Harassment, Health Care Providers and Services, Injunctions, Lawsuit, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Contracts, NC DHHS, North Carolina, Not in Good Standing, Prepayment Review, Provider Medicaid Contracts, Regulatory Audits, Termination of Medicaid Contract and tagged Administrative Law Judge, Appeals of Terminations, Audit, CCME, Division of Medical Assistance, Health care, Health care provider, Liability Insurance, Medicaid, Motions to Stay, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Not in Good Standing, Preliminary Injunction, Prepayment, Prepayment Review, Temporary Restraining Order, termination of Medicaid contracts, TRO.
 Bookmark the permalink.
 Leave a comment.